dotsquid/unity3d-standards/coding.md

 - private
 - protected internal

-Within each of the access groups, order by static, then non-static:
+Within each of the access groups, order by static, then instance:
 - static
-- non-static
+- instance

-Do not forget order by readonly, then non-readonly :
+Do not forget about readonly:
 - readonly
 - non-readonly

+The least significant sorting attribute is a declaration modifier:
+- virtual
+- abstract
+- override
+- new

 Also do not declare several variables in one line.